13thJC/clemsonProjects/README.md

+# Final Year Projects
-# Collection of class projects done in my final year at Clemson University.
+Repository to house all of my coding projects done in my final year at Clemson.